forestgrape/coronavirus/1_introduction/illustrative_resources.md

 * Written by renowned aerosol experts to inform and design protection measures in the US.

 #### Usage Here
-Similar tips are in the chapter [Suggestions and Tips](../1_introduction/suggestions.md) and in the [spread assumptions](../7_social/controlling.md#spread-assumptions) on the controlling page.
+Similar tips are in the chapter [Suggestions and Tips](../1_introduction/suggestions.md) and in the [spread assumptions](../7_social/controlling.mdtransmission-summary-for-measures) on the controlling page.

+> I came across the faq when reading the references of a [CO2 sensor usage recommendation](../7_social/controlling.md#stocker) from the Swiss Covid taskforce.

 ### Yan 2018